The IAX configuration file (iax.conf) contains

 jitter buffering no matter what.
 You can force jitter buffering to

-be performed with forcejitterbuffer=yes
+be performed with forcejitterbuffer=yes:

 forcejitterbuffer=yes

-iaxthreads
+iaxthreads and

 iaxmaxthreads

-(global)The iaxthreads
+(global)The iaxthreads setting

 specifies the number of IAX helper threads that are created on startup to